astorDev/nist/errors/101/index.md

 }
 ```

 That's already much nicer, but we still have issues.
-Firstly, the model is still wouldn't be shown in a production environment, since it exposes exception details.
+Firstly, the model still wouldn't be shown in a production environment, since it exposes exception details.
 The model is pretty overwhelming now with lots of unnecessary details.
 Fortunately, we can fix both problems by making a custom exception handler, utilizing the `ProblemDetails` infrastructure.
 Here's the code we can add to do it:

 ```cs
 app.UseExceptionHandler(e => {